SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 ```

-However it does not work for at least the following reasons:
+However, it does not work for at least the following reasons:
 - It does not use its argument.
-It only works for trees composed out exclusively of constant.
+It only works for trees composed exclusively of constant.
 - When we send a message `evaluateWith:` to an addition, this message is then turned into an `evaluate` message sent to its subexpression and such subexpression do not get an `evaluateWith:` message but an `evaluate`.